dbui0321/NREIP-/README.md

 # NREIP-
-code that will calculate the fractal dimension from turbulent images!
+Code that will calculate the fractal dimension from turbulent images!